=== not for Android ===

 o-charts and therefore is inline with their license conditions.

 You have to agree to the license conditions of o-charts.
-Especially it is not allowed to copy the charts or use them on other systems then the ones you have licensed them for.
+Especially it is not allowed to copy the charts or use them on other than the licensed systems.

-Access to the charts inside AvNav is only possible from within the local net.
+Access to the charts in AvNav is only possible from within the local net.
 You can connect at most 5 devices (Clients) at the same time.

 For software licenses see the Readme.